virtualritz/after-effects/README.md

 in your `Cargo.toml` file.

 The release build doesn't catch panics by default to not any additional overhead.
+You can opt-in for the panic handler by enabling cargo feature "catch-panics" (`features = ["catch-panics"]`)

 ### Help Wanted/To Do